Apostolic Vicariate of the Midland District

-The Apostolic Vicariate of the Midland District (later of the Central District) was an ecclesiastical jurisdiction of the Roman Catholic Church in England and Wales.
-It was led by an apostolic vicar (or vicar apostolic) who was a titular bishop.
-The Apostolic Vicariate of the Midland District was created in 1688 and changed its name to the Central District in 1840.
+The Vicariate Apostolic of the Midland District (later of the Central District) was an ecclesiastical jurisdiction of the Roman Catholic Church in England and Wales.
+It was led by a vicar apostolic) who was a titular bishop.
+The Apostolic Vicariate Vicariate Apostolic of the Midland District was created in 1688 and changed its name to the Central District in 1840.
 It was dissolved in 1850 and was replaced by two dioceses.

 Background

-Soon after the accession of Anglican Tudor Queen Elizabeth I, the bishops of England were forced to choose between taking the Oath of Supremacy, thus denying the authority of the Pope, and losing their episcopal sees.
-Those who chose to continue their allegiance to Rome were subsequently deposed and replaced in their sees by priests of the Church of England.
+Soon after the accession of Protestant Queen Elizabeth I, the bishops of England were forced to choose between taking the Oath of Supremacy, thus denying the authority of the Pope, and losing their episcopal sees.
+The great majority chose to continue their allegiance to Rome were subsequently deposed and replaced in their sees by Protestants of the Church of England.
 Most of the deposed Bishops were imprisoned in various locations and died in captivity over a period of years, though some left the country and continued their work overseas.
 The last of the deposed bishops was Thomas Goldwell, Bishop of St Asaph, who died in Rome on 3 April 1585.